 [board_storage] (optional)#

 Enable board storage via PostgREST.
-Requires database.driver = "postgres" and [openbao] (for vault Identity OIDC tokens that PostgREST uses to enforce row-level security).
+Requires database.driver = "postgres" and [vault] (for vault Identity OIDC tokens that PostgREST uses to enforce row-level security).

 [board_storage]